FedericoValentino/ing-sw-2022-Valentino-Vento-Verdicchio/README.md

 ## Project specifications
 The project was about programming from scratch a Java version of the game _Eriantys_ by Cranio Creations.
 The final version includes:
- - The initial UML diagram;
+ - The initial UML diagram
- - The final UML diagram;
+ - The final UML diagram
- - A working game implementation, which complies with all the rules;
+ - A working game implementation, which complies with all the rules
- - The game source code;
+ - The game source code
- - The unity test source code.
+ - The unity test source code
  ## Implemented Functionalities

 | Functionality | Status |